thingsboard/thingsboard-extensions/examples/example-action/README.md

 Thingsboard platform supports actions that have been created in the widget extension.

 This example adds an entity to the table.
-The same logic you can be found in Custom action (with HTML template):
+The same logic can be found in Custom action (with HTML template):

 ![img.png](../images/example-action-images/action-example.png)